Get

 Few U.S. Ingredients

 Very few of the ingredients are sourced from the United States.
 For some pet parents, that might be a sticking point, while it won’t make a big difference for others.
-However, the company is 100% transparent about its ingredient sources and manufacturing plants in Canada and Thailand, which we believe makes them an even better dog food company.
+However, the company is 100% transparent about its ingredient sources and manufacturing plants in the US, Canada and Thailand, which we believe makes them an even better dog food company.

 Extra Protein